dlaub3/blog/programming/bits-bytes-and-unicode.md

 ---
+quality: medium
+author:
-date: 2018-07-29T19:13:07-04:00
+date: 2018-07-29
 draft: false
-author:
 title: Bits, Bytes, and Unicode
 description: What is ASCII, UTF-8, and Unicode
 tags: ['unicode', 'utf-8']
 categories: ['encoding']
 toc: false
-fresh: false

 ---

+## Bit
 A **bit** is the smallest unit in computing.
 It is either a `1` or a `0` .
 Next up is a **byte**,  a byte is 8 bits.
 256 (2^8) patterns can be represented by a byte.
 One byte can store the numbers 0 through 255 in decimal notation.
 The number 255 is `11111111` and is 8 bits, one byte in length.

+## ASCII
 **ASCII** (American Standard Code for Information Interchange) is the first encoding standard.
 It is able to represent 128 characters.
 This is because ASCII uses a 7-bit encoding.
 It contains the English letters A-Za-z, numbers 0-9, and some special characters as well.
 So a single byte is able to store an ASCII character.
 HTML 4.0 defaulted to ASCII.

+## UTF-8
-**UTF-8** (Unicode Transformation Format )  is backwards compatible with ASCII.
+**UTF-8** (Unicode Transformation Format)  is backwards compatible with ASCII.
 It essentially takes the 7-bit ASCII  encoding and expands it with more bits, and is thus able to represent more characters.
 UTF-8 characters can be from 1 to 4 bytes long.
 So UTF-8 uses a 16-bit encoding.
 It is capable of representing all of Unicode with the ability to represent 2^21 characters.
 HTML5 defaults to using UTF-8.

+## Unicode
 **Unicode** is a character set that represents almost all the characters in the world.

+## Encoding
 **Encoding** is how the characters are translated into bits.
 It's the 1 and 0 representation.

 > **Encoding** translates numbers into binary. **Character sets** translates characters to numbers.